-The Public Interest Lawyering Externship will provide a unique opportunity to learn about public interest lawyering, develop relationships with like-minded peers and mentors, and develop an understanding of legal systems and skills necessary to establish a public interest career.
+The Public Interest Lawyering Externship provides a unique opportunity to learn about social justice lawyering, develop relationships with like-minded peers and mentors, and develop skills and knowledge helpful in public service careers.
 The course will be taught by Prof. Neha Lall, an experienced public interest attorney.

-The seminar will cover issues relevant to all public interest careers, including important ethics and professionalism issues, particularly for attorneys working with low income and vulnerable populations.
+The seminar will cover issues relevant to all public service careers, including important ethics and professionalism issues, particularly for attorneys working with low income and vulnerable populations.
 Potential topics include:

 What is a Public Interest Lawyering Externship?

 - A Public Interest Lawyering Externship is a specialized attorney externship course.

 - The course allows students to receive academic credit for legal work completed under the supervision of an attorney working at a public service law offices.
 This may include non-profits, as well as certain government or law firm placements.

 - The course is a total of 3 credits (pass/fail) which includes both the fieldwork and the weekly seminar.